Tell-It-Slant-2022-Square-Web-Graphics

 7-8:30pm [Hybrid] — Open Mic Night with Oliver de la Paz and Diannely Antigua

 Bring your poems to Emily Dickinson’s garden!
-Readers will have 5 minutes each to make us feel “physically as if the top of [our] head[s] were taken off!”
-(Emily Dickinson to Thomas Wentworth Higginson, 16 August 1870) Featured poets Oliver de la Paz and Diannelly Antigua will follow the open mic.
-Open mic sign-ups will be handled in advance via a Google Form and a lottery, and selected readers will be notified.
-Stay tuned for the Google form, which will be posted here.
+Readers will have 4 minutes each to make us feel “physically as if the top of [our] head[s] were taken off!”
+(Emily Dickinson to Thomas Wentworth Higginson, 16 August 1870) Featured poets Oliver de la Paz and Diannely Antigua will follow the open mic.
+Open mic sign-ups will be handled in advance via a Google Form, and selected readers will be notified.
+Submit to read by Wed., Sept.
+11th

 Saturday, September 28